Overview

 Custom Event Tracking

 Hardal script only sends page view events automatically.
-All other events (purchases, add to cart, etc.) must be explicitly added using the code examples below.
+All other events (purchases, add to cart, etc.) must be explicitly added using one of the methods below.

 hardal.track(eventName, eventProperties);